Kritinp/NoSQL-Project/README.md

+# About the project:
+This is a robust and a user-friendly text processing pipeline which enables users to decide which text processing operation they want to perform and in what order they want to perform the operations.
+The operations include but are not limited to parts of speech tagging, sentiment analysis and stop words removal for English text and language detection for about 50 languages.
+This is done with the help of "user-defined-functions" in Apache Pig.

 # For first time users:
 After cloning, navigate out of the "Project" folder (so that the upcoming venv folder isnt made inside the project)